cchepko2/CPP-Fundamentals/labs/strings/simonsays/README.md

 Ex: ./main.exe test

+NOTE: be sure to run your program after any fixes before trying the test.
+That way your executable is re-built to reflect any changes.

 If your test assert statements work, the final cout in the test function will print, otherwise the program will stop with an assertion error.